jonathanong/horizontal-grid-packing/README.md

 Packs images into rows so that each row takes up the full width.
 Row heights are dynamically adjusted.
-Similar to Masonry, but the space taken by all the grids will always be a rectangle versus any jagged edge.
+Similar to [Masonry](https://github.com/desandro/masonry), but the space taken by all the grids will always be a rectangle without any jagged edges.
-By being horizontal, it is also more linear (scan left to right, top to bottom).
+By being horizontal, users view the grid linearly (scan left to right, top to bottom) kind of like a comic book.

 Demo: http://jonathanong.github.io/hor-pack/